PUT-JUG/lab-ie-2/src/Lab 05 - memory allocation, polymorphism, textures in SFML.md

 ---

-#### 🛠🔥 Assignment 🔥🛠
+#### 🛠🔥 Assignment - Introduction 🔥🛠

-Using example classes from the previous instruction, try to compile the code below:
+Using example classes from the previous instruction, try to compile the code below.
+This short code shows, that a derived class object (`Car`), can be stored using a pointer to the base class (`Vehicle`).
+The object will not loose any additional information stored  or functionality provided by derived class, however access to this parts is different.

 ```cpp
 std::unique_ptr<Vehicle> skoda_superb_as_vehicle = std::make_unique<Car>(